YTW7/bonkamemer/README.md

 # Bonk-a-Memer
-We all have shared and created memes at some pt. of time.
+We all have shared and created memes at some point of time.

 But what if creating memes could help you pay bills?
 Sounds Interesting!
 Right?

 Therefore I created a dApp where we can post memes and start earning $Bonk in return.
 This is my submission for Sandstorm Hackathon.